How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Priority Technical Criteria

-• Personnel training: High-value handling certification (e.g. IATA Dangerous Goods)
+• Staff Training: High-value handling certification (e.g., IATA Dangerous Goods)

-• Advanced tracking: real-time GPS + automatic alerts
+• Advanced Traceability: Real-time GPS + automatic alerts

-• Own network vs. subcontracting: Favoring integrated networks
+• In-house network vs. outsourcing: Prioritize integrated networks

-Carrier Clean Network Certification Zone of Excellence Advanced Tracking
+Carrier Clean Network Certification Area of Excellence Advanced Tracking

 DHL Express 85% ✅ ISO 28000 Germany/Netherlands GPS + IoT